2022 Newcastle City Council election: Electoral process

 The council elects its councillors in thirds, with a third being up for election every year for three years, with no election in the fourth year.
-The election will take place by first-past-the-post voting, with wards generally being represented by three councillors, with one elected in each election year to serve a four-year term.
+The election took place by first-past-the-post voting, with wards generally represented by three councillors and one elected in each election year to serve a four-year term.

-All registered electors (British, Irish, Commonwealth and European Union citizens) living in Newcastle aged 18 or over will be entitled to vote in the election.
-People who live at two addresses in different councils, such as university students with different term-time and holiday addresses, are entitled to be registered for and vote in elections in both local authorities.
-Voting in-person at polling stations will take place from 07:00 to 22:00 on election day, and voters will be able to apply for postal votes or proxy votes in advance of the election.
+All registered electors (British, Irish, Commonwealth and European Union citizens) living in Newcastle aged 18 or over were entitled to vote in the election.
+People who lived at two addresses in different council areas, such as university students with different term-time and holiday addresses, could be registered for and vote in elections in both local authorities.
+Voting in person at polling stations took place from 07:00 to 22:00 on election day, with postal and proxy voting also available.